Stuycs-K/project03-final-9-lid-hea-jiangj/DEVLOG.md

 CW: moved view and post protocols into server, clients only have ask and get a string back nothing inbetween, started working on replies function
 HW: finished a basic reply feature to updated each post file, fixed file_to_string issues while displaying the forum page

+### 2024-01-09 - Brief description
+CW: fixed client print errors and command options, added nametags based on pid to each post and reply
+HW: worked on formating issues and finished name tags

 ## Player 2: Derek Li

 ### 2024-01-02 - Brief description